hisovereign/Fade-Monitors/README.md

 (These versions auto-detect monitor positions and have been optomized to the best of current my knowledge)

 **This is the oringinal Fade Monitors script.
-If you are just looking for mouse-based monitor dimming please use the first link above.**
+If you are just looking to try the script please use the first link above.**
 ⚠️ Note: This version does not implement single-instance locking.
 Running multiple Fade Monitor scripts simultaneously may cause gamma or brightness flashes.

 ⚠️ Note: Changing brightness values to zero will blackout monitors and you will need to ctrl + alt +F2, put in your username, put in your password, then pkill -f fade-monitors-night-gamma.sh, then (ctrl + alt + F1) or sometimes (ctrl + alt + F7).
 This will TEMPORARILY kill script and you can change values from script and restart computer.